The Premier Nature Attraction on California’s North Coast.

 We Are More Than Big Trees

-Year-round our 49 foot 2 inch tall Paul Bunyan and his 35 foot tall friend, Babe the Blue Ox, wave and welcome you to the trees of mystery.
-Additionally, we offer free admission to the End of The Trail Museum – one of the very best privately-held collections of its kind in the world.
-The museum is truly a labor of love and it is with a deep sense of privilege that we open it to the public without charge
+Year-round our 49 foot 2 inch tall Paul Bunyan and his 35 foot tall friend, Babe the Blue Ox, wave and welcome you to The Trees of Mystery.
+Additionally, we offer free admission to the Marylee Thompson Smith Collection, one of the very best privately-held collections of its kind in the world.
+The collection is truly a labor of love and it is with a deep sense of privilege that we open it to the public without charge

 A 75 Year Commitment